jsmodules/angular-file-data-url/readme.md

 `ng-width` The max image width, in pixels, of the result image.
 Images bigger than this are scaled to fit this dimension.
 Defaults to `null` for no limit on the width.

+## Testing

+A full example is in the `example` directory.
+Just run `npm start` and head on over to [http://localhost:8000/example/](http://localhost:8000/example/) to check it out and see what it can do.

+## Bugs

+Please file bugs, issues, and feature requests on the GitHub issue tracker.

 ## To Do

 Feel free to jump in and help out.
 First priority right now is to get tests written for major browsers.